 While my co-founders were mainly responsible for inventing the technology behind NavVis and using it to develop products, my contribution was on the fundraising side, in building the organisation and in winning our first customers.

-NavVis is financed by the Digital + Partners growth fund, in which KfW Capital, KfW's wholly-owned investment subsidiary, is invested alongside other capital providers.
+NavVis is financed by Yttrium (formerly known as Digital + Partners), in which KfW Capital, KfW's wholly-owned investment subsidiary, is invested alongside other capital providers.
 With the support of the ERP Special Fund and the Future Fund, KfW Capital invests in European venture capital funds that finance innovative technology companies in Germany.

-You are partly financed by the Digital + Partners growth fund, in which KfW Capital is invested among other capital providers.
+You are partly financed by the Munich-sided Yttrium (formerly known as Digital + Partners) growth fund, in which KfW Capital is invested among other capital providers.
 How did that help you?

 Without our financing, NavVis would never have been able to grow so fast.